marcpickett1/marcpickett1.github.io/meaning.md

 ***

 Although our rabbits are really just processes, interactions of molecules, it's useful to create abstractions to describe these processes.
-This is what we'll do below.
+Otherwise, it'd take years of describing things on the atomic level that might be expressed as "That rabbit is hungry.".
+In particular, it's sometimes useful (both from a physiological and psychological point of view) to describe the rabbits as each having a "mind" that consists of submodules including the "cognitive" and "limbic" systems.

 ***

-Each of us has a world-model in their heads, or a conceptual structure that I'll call a *Weltanschauung*.
-At the most basic level, a Weltanschauung is how we categorize The World.
+Each of us has a world-model in their heads, or a conceptual structure that I'll call a *worldview* (or sometimes called a *Weltanschauung* in Psychology, which is German for Worldview).
+At the most basic level, a worldview is how we categorize The World.
+We throw "dogs" into the "animate beings" category, "icebergs" into the "huge objects" and "floating things" categories, but there's more to a worldview than that.
+A worldview also contains ideas about how hang-gliders behave, associations, generalized abstractions, and "gists" of concepts.
-We throw "dogs" into the "animate beings" category, "icebergs" into the "huge objects" and "floating things" categories, but there's more to a Weltanschauung than that.
-A Weltanschauung also contains ideas about how hang-gliders behave, associations, generalized abstractions, and "gists" of concepts.
-Much of a person's Weltanschauung is tacit knowledge, meaning that it's hard to put some views or concepts into words.
+Much of a person's worldview is tacit knowledge, meaning that it's hard to put some views or concepts into words.
 For example, given a photo of an adult's face, we can easily tell the if the picture's of a man or a woman, but it's incredibly difficult to write a set of rules so precise that a computer could follow them and make the distinction.
 Tacit knowledge also includes concepts that are so deep or ever-present that the person doesn't even realize that they're there.
 For example, you might not be immediately aware that gravity is pulling down on you or that you're breathing and blinking.

 ***